kniekamp19/MatrixMultiplicationComparison/READme.txt

+This project was created for Algorithms for Bioinformatics at Johns Hopkins University as part of the AAP M.S.
+Bioinformatics degree plan.
+This program multiplies two matrices using conventional matrix multiplication algorithm (O(n^3)) and Strassen's matrix multiplication algorithm (O(n^lg7)).

 The source code in this assignment can be compiled with Java SE 8 from the command line.
 It was constructed using Atom v1.51.0.